Dereavy/ModerationBot/Readme.md

 Open the folder preferably with Visual Studio Code Integrated terminal or git bash.
 In the opened terminal:
     Make sure you have npm installed:
 	- node -v
     Install the required node modules:
 	- npm install --save request
-   	  - npm install --save discord.jsqzdq
+   	- npm install --save discord.js
   	- npm install --save util
   	- npm install --save fs
   	- npm install --save path

 When in the same folder as the index.js, run the bot with the command `node .` The bot should be running.